RLeike/connect-four/README.md

 ## Background

-Deep Q-Learning was first introduced by [1], who trained a realtively small neural network to play atari games.
+Deep Q-Learning was first introduced by [1], who trained a relatively small neural network to play atari games.

 ## Implementation